Home » Diamonds » Channel vs. Prong Setting: 10 Differences

 Ultrasonic cleaners have the potential to shake stones loose.

-I recommend having your channel setting cleaned by a professional, who can remove debris from those small areas without disturbing any diamonds.
+Consult with a professional, who can remove debris from those small areas without disturbing any diamonds.

 3. Prongs Snag

 Whether the prongs have rounded or sharp ends, it’s easy for them to get caught, which may bend them backwards.
-When they’re no longer pressed tightly against the diamond, it may fall out.

 This prong setting has pointed ends.